 If convicted on all charges, Honomichl could get up to 65 years in prison.

 Court documents indicate that Honomichl's mother told police that he threatened to kill her with a knife on October 21, 2019, at an apartment on East 29th street.
 She also said he threatened to kill her with a hammer, and that he was not going to let her leave the apartment.
 She also told police that she and another woman were trapped in the basement for about 30 minutes.

 When police arrived, Honomichl was gone.
 Court records show police were called to the scene again about an hour later and found Honomichl outside the building holding a knife to his own throat.
 Police demanded the man drop the knife, but he resisted.

-Shortly after, KPD says the man took off on foot for about a block and a half, leading officers on a foot chase to 31st Street and Avenue B. That's where officers fired bean bag rounds through a shotgun, eventually subduing the subject and arresting him without any injuries.
+Police said shortly thereafter he took off on foot for about a block and a half, leading officers to 31st Street and Avenue B. That's where officers fired bean bag rounds through a shotgun, eventually subduing Honomichl and arresting him without any injuries.

 At the time police said they were investigating the possibility of mental illness since he reportedly threatened to kill himself.

 Authorities said Honomichl also got into a fight with a deputy while in the Buffalo County jail and faces a felony charge of assault by a confined person.
 That case was also transferred to trial court.